Small permutation classes: The Growth Rates Below

-which we abbreviate as $(1,1,2\times k,4)$, is large for all $k\ge 0$ (although, when $k=0$ this sequence is impossible to achieve because there are only $3$ sum indecomposable permutations of length $3$).
+which we abbreviate as $(1,1,2\times k,4)$, is large for all $k\ge 0$ (although, when $k=0$ this sequence is impossible for a permutation class to achieve because there are only $3$ sum indecomposable permutations of length $3$).
 The generating function for the corresponding class is, by Proposition~\ref{enum-oplus-completion},

-By Pringsheim's Theorem, the growth rate of this class is $1/R$ where $R$ denotes the smallest positive root of the denominator of $f$.
+By Pringsheim's Theorem, the growth rate of this class is $1/r$ where $r$ denotes the smallest positive root of the denominator of $f$.
 Equivalently, setting $z=1/x$ and multiplying by $z^{k+4}$, the growth rate of this class is equal to the largest positive root of